Mike Pompeo says he has 'ruled out' running for a Senate seat in 2020

 "Lots of folks have reached out to me and suggested I ought to do it,” Pompeo told Fox News last month.
 “I have suggested to them that I have a very full plate as secretary of state and I intend to keep doing this so long as President Trump will commit to it.”

-Pompeo also served as CIA director prior to heading the State Department.
+Pompeo, who also served as CIA director prior to heading the State Department, spoke out ahead of the coming summit with North Korea next week.

+When asked if the U.S. was considering an official end to the war with North Korea, or scaling back the number of troops stationed on the peninsula, Pompeo responded that he didn't "want to get into the negotiations" before the meeting took place.

+He said he was optimistic that progress could be made at the summit towards the objective of a complete denuclearization.